jacobadedoyin/Azure-Projects/AZ900/01-Governance-and-Organisation/01-ReadMe.md

 ---

 ## 🔒 Phase 2: Resource Locks & Safety Guardrails
 I applied a **'CanNotDelete'** lock to the Resource Group.
-This serves as a critical safety guardrail, preventing accidental deletion of production assets—a key principle of the **Azure Well-Architected Framework**.
+This serves as a critical safety guardrail, preventing accidental deletion of production assets - a key principle of the **Azure Well-Architected Framework**.

 ### 3. Validation: Resource Group Level
-The system blocks any manual attempt to delete the entire Resource Group container.
+The system blocks any manual attempt to delete the entire Resource Group container, preserving the project's foundational structure.

 ![Resource Group Lock Test](images/delete-lock-test.png)

 <br>

 ### 4. Validation: Scope Inheritance
 To test inheritance, I attempted to delete an individual storage account (`storeproof2026`).
-The **Azure Resource Manager (ARM)** blocked the request with a `ScopeLocked` error, proving that a parent lock successfully protects all nested child resources.
+The **Azure Resource Manager (ARM)** blocked the request with a `ScopeLocked` error, proving that a parent lock successfully protects all nested child resources automatically.

 ![Lock Inheritance Validation](images/lock-inheritance-validation.png)